 - IST 594 Interdisciplinary Seminar (1-3,0,1-3) This seminar provides graduate students and advanced undergraduate students with opportunities for in-depth study of important interdisciplinary topics or issues.
 Topics vary.
 PREREQ: undergraduates must have senior status. - IST 599 Independent Study (1-3,0,1-3) Individually supervised readings and study of a selected topic.
 May be repeated as topics vary.
-PREREO: undergraduate must have senior status. - IST 601 Graduate Research and Writing (3,0,3) This serves as an introduction to graduate research, writing, and methods of knowledge acquisition in the humanities, arts, and sciences.
-Required of all program candidates.
+PREREQ: undergraduate must have senior status. - IST 601 Graduate Research and Writing (3,0,3) This serves as an introduction to graduate research, writing, and methods of knowledge acquisition in the humanities, arts, and sciences.
+Required

+- of all program candidates.
 PREREQ: admission to program or consent of instructor. - IST 694 Interdisciplinary Seminar (1-3,0,1-3) This seminar provides graduate students with opportunities for in-depth study of important interdisciplinary topics or issues.
-May be repeated when topics vary. - IST 691 Continued Thesis/Project Enrollment (1,0,1) Graded pass/fail, this course may be repeated for up to two semesters until the project or thesis is defended and accepted.
-Failure to successfully complete the program requirements after this time will result in removal from the program.
-PREREQ: six hours of IST 697 and consent of instructor. - IST 692 Research Assistantship (3,0,3) Candidates conduct interdisciplinary research under the supervision of a faculty member.
+May be repeated when topics vary. - IST 692 Research Assistantship (3,0,3) Candidates conduct interdisciplinary research under the supervision of a faculty member.
 May be repeated once for credit.
 PREREQ: consent of instructor. - IST 696 Internship (3,0,3) This supervised work experience in a community agency, an institution or experimental learning under the direction of a faculty member allows graduate candidates the opportunity to integrate cognitive learning with practical experiences.
 May be repeated once for credit.
-PREREQ: Consent of instructor. - IST 697 Applied Research: Capstone (3-6,0,3-6).
-Organization and completion of a portfolio, research-based project, or thesis, in which students perform independent research and integrate methods and approaches from two or more of the academic disciplines explored through the program's coursework.
-Required for all degree-seeking candidates.
-PREREQ: IST 601 and consent of instructor and program director. - IST 699 Independent Study (1-3,0,1-3) Individually supervised readings and study of a selected topic.
+PREREQ: Consent of instructor. - IST 699 Independent Study (1-3,0,1-3) Individually supervised readings and study of a selected topic.
 May be repeated as topics vary.
-PREREQ: consent of instructor.
+PREREQ: consent of instructor. - IST 700 IST Civic Engagement Portfolio Submission (0,0,0) This is a required course for completion of the Civic Engagement Certificate.
+COURSE PREREQ: 12 credit hours of appropriate graduate-level coursework.
+COURSE COREQ: 12 credit hours of appropriate graduate-level coursework. - IST 793 Applied Research: Capstone Project (306,0,3-6) Working closely with a faculty advisor the student will produce a culminating project that integrates methods and approaches from two or more of the academic disciplines explored through the MAIS program's coursework.
+COURSE PREREQ: Consent of Instructor - IST 797 Applied Research: Capstone Thesis (3-6,0,3-6) Student will work closely with a faculty advisor on a culminating thesis that integrates methods and approaches from two or more of the academic disciplines explored through the MAIS program's coursework.
+COURSE PREREQ: Consent of Instructor - IST 798 Continued Thesis /Project Enrollment (1,0,1) Continued enrollment for candidates needing more than two semesters to complete the capstone experience (IST 793, 795, or 797).
+Graded pass/fail, this course may be repeated for two semesters until the project or thesis is complete.
+NOTE: all coursework that is applied to the degree must be no older than six years by the time the program is completed.
+PREREQ: six hours of IST 793, 795, or 797 and consent of instructor. - IST 799 MAIS Program Certification (0,0,0) This is a required course for completion of the MAIS degree.
+COURSE PREREQ: IST 793, 795, or 797.
+COURSE COREQ: IST 793, 795, or 797.